ant12334/Tortoisecoin/doc/build-osx.md

 #### Wallet Dependencies

-It is not necessary to build wallet functionality to run `bitcoind` or  `tortoisecoin-qt`.
+It is not necessary to build wallet functionality to run `tortoisecoind` or  `tortoisecoin-qt`.

 ###### Descriptor Wallet Support